 A hybrid electric vehicle (HEV) is a combination of an electric motor and a traditional internal combustion engine but does not plug in to an electric outlet.
 The primary source of power is gasoline, with the electric motor supplementing to add fuel efficiency.
 These vehicles are not a focus of Drive Electric Colorado and are not included in any of the current tax credits and incentives.
 Example: Toyota Prius.

 A plug-in hybrid electric vehicle (PHEV) is a combination of an electric motor and a traditional internal combustion engine, and the electric motor is the primary source of power.
-If the battery range is depleted, the ICE will kick in and so you can get to your destination to charge your battery for your next trip.
+If the battery range is depleted, the ICE will kick in, so you can get to your destination to charge your battery for your next trip.
 Some people prefer PHEVs because of this “back up” option that effectively negates range anxiety.
 PHEVs plug into an electric outlet to get charged, and are included in most tax credits and incentives.
 Examples: Chevy Volt, Toyota Prius Prime, Mitsubishi Outlander

 A battery electric vehicle (BEV) runs on electric motors that get power from a large battery that is charged by plugging the vehicle into a power source like a wall outlet in your garage, or a public charger.
 BEVs do not use an internal combustion engine at all.
-Examples: Nissan Leaf, Chevy Bolt, all Tesla vehicles.
+Examples: Nissan LEAF, Chevy Bolt, all Tesla vehicles.

 In addition to charging from the electrical grid, both PHEVs and BEVs are charged in part by regenerative braking, which generates electricity by capturing the energy that is lost when braking in ICE vehicles.
+Curious about how regenerative braking works?
+Scroll below for a more detailed explanation!

 The right vehicle for you will depend on your driving habits and needs.